Electrical and Electronic Engineering MEng

-To provide a structured individual design project to enable the student to carry out practical and/or theoretical work which underpins his/her academic studies and allows for the acquisition and demonstration of a wide range of practical skills applied to engineering designs.40 credits
+To provide a structured individual design project to enable you to carry out practical and/or theoretical work which underpins your academic studies and allows for the acquisition and demonstration of a wide range of practical skills applied to engineering designs.40 credits

 - Feedback Systems Design

 The module provides an introduction to the modelling, analysis and design of feedback control systems using classical control theory.
 The focus is linear time-invariant (LTI) systems in the continuous-time domain, although a brief introduction is also provided to digital controllers.10 credits

 The module is designed to introduce engineering students to key areas of financial and legal risk that engineers should be aware of in their working environment.
 The module will draw directly on practical issues of budgeting, raising finance, assessing financial risks and making financial decisions in the context of engineering projects and/or product development.
 At the same time the module will develop students's understanding of the legal aspects of entering into contracts for the development and delivery of engineering projects and products and an awareness of environmental regulation, liability for negligence, intellectual property rights and the importance of data protection.
 Through a series of parallel running lectures in the two disciplines, the module will provide a working knowledge of the two areas and how they impinge on engineering practice.
 There will be a heavy emphasis on group working, report writing and presentation as part of the assessment supplemented by online exercises and an individual portfolio.10 credits